-The terms "access" or "accessible" and the term "persons with disabilities" are revised in this edition of the Code for greater alignment with the United Nations (UN) Convention on the Rights of Persons with Disabilities.
-This does not alter the objectives and functional statements attributed to the provisions of this Code regarding access for persons with disabilities.
-The revised definitions are to provide greater clarity as to why the Code applies requirements the way it does.
+The terms "access" or "accessible" and the term "persons with disabilities" are revised in this edition of the By-law for greater alignment with the United Nations (UN) Convention on the Rights of Persons with Disabilities.
+This does not alter the objectives and functional statements attributed to the provisions of this By-law regarding access for persons with disabilities.
+The revised definitions are to provide greater clarity as to why the By-law applies requirements the way it does.